nguyentbanh/Crunchy/README.md

 #### Batch-mode

 When no sequence of series addresses is provided, the batch-mode source file will be read (which is *CrunchyRoll.txt* in the current work directory.
-Each line in this file is processed as a seperate command-line statement.
-This makes it ideal to manage a large sequence of series addresses with variating command-line options or incremental episode updates.
+Each line in this file is processed contain the URL of a series and can support some of the command line paramter (like *-e*).
+This makes it ideal to manage a large sequence of series addresses.

 #### Examples